- Must visit

 Discover the best of Bruxelles-Midi — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Bruxelles-Midi trip today.

-Historic fine-dining institution near Bruxelles-Midi, known for refined Belgian-French cuisine and elegant Art Nouveau surroundings.
+A historic fine-dining restaurant near Bruxelles-Midi, famous for refined Belgian cuisine and elegant Art Nouveau surroundings.

-Moderate by Western Europe standards: casual meals and coffee are manageable, but hotels and central dining cost more.
+Prices are moderate by Western European standards.
+Budget eats are manageable, but hotels and central restaurants cost more.

 Service is usually included.
 Tipping is not required, but rounding up or leaving 5-10% for good service is appreciated.
-Round up taxi fares slightly.
+Round up taxi fares; small tips are optional in cafés.

 Official public transport app